Preparing Model Metadata

 You can document the model taxonomy.
 This is optional.

-The metadata fields associated with model taxonomy allow you to describe the machine learning use case and framework behind the model.
+The metadata fields associated with model taxonomy let you describe the machine learning use case and framework behind the model.
 The defined metadata tags are the list of allowed values for use case type and framework for defined metadata and category values for custom metadata.

 Preset Model Taxonomy